diku-compSys/compSys-e2022-pub/lectures/220905_intro_and_c/exercises.md

   * otherwise it prints the given string.

-Reminder: Consider how strings are formatted in C.
+Hint: strings are arrays in C.

 Note: reuse your argument validation from before.
 You can just as well learn it from the beginning. _Always sanitise your input._